 - Use a simple font—Some fonts are easier to read on computer monitors and screens than others.
-Simple font families in Zimbra include Sans Serif, Garamond, Elegant and Professional.
-Other easy-to-read fonts are Verdana, Georgia, Tahoma and Calibri.
+Simple font families include Sans Serif, Serif, Georgia and Tahoma.

 - Stick to black—Black type is the most legible and recommended text color for your signature.
 Darker gray hues are also acceptable.

-- Keep it narrow—It is likely that some people receiving your emails will read them on a mobile device.
+- Keep it narrow—It is likely that many people receiving your emails will read them on a mobile device.
 An overly wide signature can result in a messy and confusing layout.

 - Consider creating several different signatures— Different messages sometimes require different signatures.
 Emails to off-campus contacts may require a more thorough signature, while messages between coworkers might require a simpler signature.
 Take this into consideration and create several options that you can choose from.

 Here is a template for creating your email signature.
 Depending on your role at GC, not all fields may be applicable.

 Name (First, Last, and professional or academic title, as appropriate)

 (Optional) Office location or GC mailing address (Include this if it is relevant to the recipient)

 Phone Number (Fax number optional)